-I Asked My Doctor For An Early Measles Vaccine For My Baby
+I Got Approval For An Early Measles Vaccine For My Baby — Here's Why

 While my family is generally very healthy, we live in a community where that isn’t true of everyone.
 Our kids’ vaccine schedule has followed fairly closely the the American Academy of Pediatrics recommendations, with a few variations discussed with our doctor whom I trust implicitly.
 I am generally not an anxious mom, though I certainly have had thoughts of my earlier misgivings about vaccines pop up on shot day.
 Still, we move ahead in relative illness-free utopia.
 The things we are vaccinating for, for the most part, are very rare these days.
 The shots are to keep it that way.
 Then this week, everything changed in our community, prompting me to try for an early MMR vaccine for my baby.